manymoments/manymoments.github.io/_posts/2019-12-07-asynchrony-uncommitted-lower-bound.md

 author: Ittai Abraham
 ---

-In this third post we conclude with the celebrated Fischer, Lynch, and Paterson impossibility result which is the fundamental lower bound for consensus in the asynchronous model.
+In this third post, we conclude with the celebrated Fischer, Lynch, and Paterson impossibility result, which is the fundamental lower bound for consensus in the asynchronous model.

 **[Theorem 1](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)**: any protocol $\mathcal{P}$ solving consensus in the *asynchronous* model that is resilient to even just one crash failure must have an infinite execution.